markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 console.log(enemyNames[2]);
 ```
 Just imagine if we wanted to display each element in an array that was over 100 items in length.
 This would be incredibly time consuming, extremely repetitive, and very long.
-Thankfully we have a function we can use that enables us to loop through the array no matter what the length.
-It is here that we will introduce the `for` loop, a function not bound to just arrays but can be generally used whenever we need the same operation done repetitively.
+Thankfully we have a statement we can use that enables us to loop through the array no matter what the length.
+It is here that we will introduce the `for` loop, a statement not bound to just arrays but can be generally used whenever we need the same operation done repetitively.
 Let's first take a general approach then we'll see why arrays go with `for` loops like peanut butter and jelly.

 In this example say we would like to display the word "apple" three times in the console.
 Type the following `for` loop in the `game.js` file beneath our array `console.log`'s:
 ```javascript